-The Federal Deposit Insurance Corporation directly supervises more than 4,000 banks to ensure they operate within the law and that the investors’ funds are secured.
-The agency also acts as the primary federal regulator of banks chartered by state governments but that do not join the Federal Reserve System.
+The Federal Deposit Insurance Corporation directly supervises more than 4,000 banks to ensure they operate within the law and that investors’ funds are secured.
+The agency also acts as the primary federal regulator of banks chartered by state governments that do not join the Federal Reserve System.
 It ensures that banks comply with consumer protection laws such as the Fair Credit Billing Law, the Truth-in-Lending Law, Fair Debt Collection Practices Law, and the Fair Credit Reporting Law.
-Savings, checking, retirement. and other deposit accounts are insured for up to $250,000 per ownership category.
-However, the FDIC does not insure mutual funds, securities, money market accounts, and bonds.
+Savings, checking, retirement, and other deposit accounts are insured for up to $250,000 per ownership category.
+However, the FDIC does not insure mutual funds, securities, money market accounts, or bonds.

 The FDIC executes its mandate with the help of two components, the Advisory Committee on Economic Inclusion and the Office of International Affairs.
 The Advisory Committee on Economic Inclusion advises the FDIC on banking policies and initiatives and makes corresponding recommendations.
 The banking policies include reviewing basic retail financial services such as money orders, remittances, check cashing, stored value cards, and short-term loans.
 The Office of International Affairs helps the FDIC address global financial challenges that affect the deposit insurance system.
 It also provides technical assistance and training to foreign deposit insurers and bank supervisors.

 Resolution of Insolvent Banks